-- 5.8.9 The outflow rate for stable retail deposits can be lowered to 3% as discussed in clause 3(2) of the Code, if this level is not inconsistent with the historical run-off behaviour of such deposits during a period of financial stress, and the effective deposit insurance scheme covering such deposits meets specified additional requirements, that is, the effective deposit insurance scheme - is based on a system of prefunding through periodic collection of levies on the members of the scheme; - (b) has an adequate means of ensuring ready access to additional funding in the event of a large call on its reserves, based on an explicit and legally binding guarantee from the relevant government, a standing authority to borrow from the government, or any other similar arrangement; and - (c) is ordinarily capable of making a payment to depositors in respect of their insured deposits within not more than 7 working days after the scheme is activated. - 5.8.10 In Hong Kong, the Deposit Protection Scheme (DPS) is considered by the MA as an "effective deposit insurance scheme".
-Subject to the satisfaction of certain requirements that may be applicable to a member of the DPS, a category 1 institution may apply an outflow rate of 3% to calculate its expected cash outflows arising from stable retail deposits.
-This does not, however, preclude the possibility that the MA may require an institution to adopt an outflow rate of 5%
+- is based on a system of prefunding through (a) periodic collection of levies on the members of the scheme; - (b) has an adequate means of ensuring ready access to additional funding in the event of a large call on its reserves, based on an explicit and legally binding guarantee from the relevant government, a standing authority to borrow from the government, or any other similar arrangement; and - (c) is ordinarily capable of making a payment to depositors in respect of their insured deposits within not more than 7 working days after the scheme is activated. - 5.8.10 In Hong Kong, the Deposit Protection Scheme (DPS) is considered by the MA as an "effective deposit insurance scheme".
+Subject to the satisfaction of the requirements65 that may be applicable to a member of the DPS, a category 1 institution may apply an outflow rate of 3% to calculate its expected cash outflows arising from stable retail deposits.
+This does not, however, preclude the possibility that the MA may require an institution to adopt an outflow rate of 5% pursuant to clause 3(1) for the calculation, if the MA is of the view that the additional requirements in respect of the effective protection scheme described in paragraph 5.8.9 above are not met fully by virtue of any deficiency in respect of the institution.
+It is therefore imperative for a category 1 institution to have in place and maintain effective systems and procedures to ensure compliance with all requirements that may need to be fulfilled by it to facilitate the smooth operation of the DPS.

-For example, a category 1 institution (as a member of the DPS) should have the capacity to identify the amount of protected deposits placed by a depositor at the institution, and provide such information promptly to the Deposit Protection Board as and when necessary in order to facilitate the effective operation of the DPS, including a prompt payment to depositors within 7 working days after activation of the Scheme, as mentioned in clause 3(2)(c) of the Code.
-Otherwise a 5% outflow rate is applied.
+For example, a category 1 institution (as a member of the DPS) should have the capacity to provide information promptly to the Hong Kong Deposit Protection Board as and when required in order to facilitate the effective operation of the DPS, including a prompt payment to depositors within 7 working days after activation of the Scheme, as mentioned in clause 3(2)(c) of the Code.